kemiz/sidekick/README.md

 )
 ```

-#### 2) Paths to objects
+### 2) Load data in paths to objects

 Columns may also point to paths of object.
 Which columns are paths should be
 indicated in the `path_columns`.
 Like the in-memory version these may also be
 preprocessed.

+**Example**

 This is an example where all images are loaded from a path,
-preprocessed to have the same shape and type and then placed in the dataset:
+preprocessed to have the same shape and type and then placed in the dataset.

 ```python
 df.head()